 by Hannah Vallin

-Last year, Pwllpeiran obtained a small amount of funding for additional engagement from the Joy Welch Educational Charitable Trust, thanks to our PhD student Dan putting in the application.
+Last year, Pwllpeiran obtained a small amount of funding for additional engagement from the Joy Welch Educational Charitable Trust, (thanks to our PhD student Dan putting in the application) and the Royal Society of Biology.
 The aim of the Trust is to provide funds for the promotion of educational outreach work.
 So, what did we do with the funding?

 Here at Pwllpeiran we have many useful outbuildings surrounding our office centre.
 These include field labs for sorting and analysing samples collected from plots; drying and milling rooms; and garage space for the all-important machinery.
 However, there was one particularly large space that was becoming a bit abandoned, collecting more and more boxes and cobwebs – it was time to make a change!
 On a rare sunny day the whole team got to work clearing out the cluttered room, filling trailer after trailer with old rubbish, and re-allocating stored furniture.
 It took the best part of two days to completely empty the space, and then the cleaning began….
 Needless to say I made the others get rid of all the spiders!!
 After endless hoovering and mopping, the place was clear and clean, and we could start to envision how to revamp the space.
 As it is a breeze-block building we decided a lick of paint was needed to brighten up the space; even the floor got a shiny covering of paint.
 With the addition of some benches, tables and notice pin boards we had a turned a dusty out-room into a great space to use for multiple events!